 Nipah virus is a zoonotic virus; that can spread between animals and people.
 The illness caused due to it has already been mentioned above by us.
 But if you want to keep yourself protected from it, then you require some essential products.

 The first thing; that you require for your protection is sanitizer; as it can be transmitted by the body fluid of animals and people, you should always keep your hands clean.
-Other than sanitizers, you would also require masks to keep yourself and others protected; if you have it.
+Other than sanitizers, you would also require masks to keep yourself and others protected; if you have them.

-While using them, you should also learn a fine habit of cleaning your hands; whenever you come from outside.
+While using them, you should also learn a good habit of cleaning your hands; whenever you come from outside.
 For effective protection at home, you will need a good quality soap or hand wash.
 It doesn’t matter if it’s the Nipah virus or any other outbreak; you should always follow these infection control practices to prevent person-to-person spread.

 The Nipah virus has affected most parts of the world and has proven itself as a dangerous disease.
 But we have dealt with it efficiently before, and it doesn’t mean that we can withdraw our safety practices and become an open target for it to hit us again.